ArnaudBuchholz/reserve/doc/testing ui5/Building a platform.md

 ## Serving the application

-To serve the web application, REserve is **embedded** in the runner by **importing** the relevant functions and publishing two kind of mappings :
+To serve the tested web application, REserve is **embedded** in the runner by **importing** the relevant functions and exposing two kind of mappings :
 * UI5 resources
 * The project sources